Ice Skating Stretches and Flexibility Exercises

 The Top 3 Ice Skating Stretches

 Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
 Below are 3 very beneficial stretches for ice skating; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.
+Please make special note of the instructions below each stretch.

 Lying Knee Roll-over Stretch: While lying on your back, bend your knees and let them fall to one side.
 Keep your arms out to the side and let your back and hips rotate with your knees.